Mk 7 helmet: History

 The Mk 7 helmet was introduced in June 2009 as an Urgent Operational Requirement.
 It was first shown through the Defence Vehicle Dynamics (DVD) event in Millbrook alongside the Osprey body armour.
 The British Ministry of Defense announced a purchase of 10,000 sets under initial contracts worth £16 million.

 In November 2010, three soldiers from the Royal Irish Regiment credited the helmet for saving their lives when they engaged in a gunfight with Taliban forces.
-In July 2011, a soldier from the Brigade Reconnaissance Force also credited the helmet from nearly being killed during a gunfight in Helmand province.
+In July 2011, a soldier from the Brigade Reconnaissance Force also credited the helmet with nearly being killed during a gunfight in Helmand province.
 Defence Science and Technology Laboratory, based in Afghanistan, was asked to assess the damage done to his helmet.
 Several Mk 7 helmets were donated to the Ukrainian military in 2014.

 The Mk 7 helmet was replaced by the Revision Military Batlskin Cobra Plus helmet as part of the Virtus programme.

 Design

-The Mk 7 offers the same ballistic protection as the Mk 6A, but its new shape allows a soldier to lie flat and shoot straight, without the rear rim digging into the body armour and tipping the front rim over their eyes.
+The Mk 7 offers superior ballistic protection compared to the Mk 6 and Mk 6A, and its newer shape allows the soldier to accurately fire their rifle without hindrance.
+The previous Mk 6 and Mk 6A combined with the Osprey Body Armour system in use at the time made it difficult for soldiers to maintain this firing position, as the helmet rim would tip over the user's eyes.